Entrepreneurs, You Are Not Alone

-Staff, suppliers, clients, friends, acquaintances, government officials, and many more people constantly solicit entrepreneurs; it is like everybody expects something from them.
+Staff, suppliers, clients, friends, acquaintances, government officials, and many more people constantly solicit entrepreneurs; it's like everybody expects something from them.

 The entrepreneurship journey comes with countless emotional challenges.
 For instance:

 As a result, entrepreneurs bear much pressure.
-They experience isolation because they believe that no-one else can deal with such tension.
+They experience isolation because they believe that no one else can deal with such tension.

-Here’s 5 ways to address your solitude:
+Here are 5 ways to address your solitude:

-1. Realize that you are not alone.
+1. Realize that you are not alone